-I am glad to see Citi helping their cardholders, even though they have rolled out their promotions later than Chase and American Express.
-But is this travel credit extension enough to keep the Citi Prestige for another year?
+I am glad to see Citi continuing to help their cardholders and not devaluing their premium credit card even more than they already have.
+But is this credit extension enough to keep the Citi Prestige for another year?

-The Citi Prestige has a $495 annual fee and about half of it can easily be justified with the expanded $250 travel credit.
+The Citi Prestige has a $495 annual fee (NOT waived the first year).
+About half of it can easily be justified with the expanded $250 travel credit.
 This leaves most cardholders with a “net” annual fee of $245.
 Unfortunately, Citi dropped most of their cards’ benefits in September 2019.
 This also included a significant devaluation of the Fourth Night Free perk, which is the only other Citi Prestige perk left.

 Therefore, the only way to truly justify the $245 “net” annual fee is through heavy spend.
 And many people not spending as much as they used to in general.

-The Citi Prestige’s value proposition has gotten better with this promotion.
+The Citi Prestige’s value proposition is still improved with this promotion, which has now become more long-term.
 However, its still not a useful card after cardholders have used the credit in full.
 This remains true after the promotion is over unless Citi makes some positive changes.

 I wrote a post about why Citi Should Discontinue the Prestige Card in September 2019.
 This was in wake of the heavy devaluation.
 Part of the post discussed why the Citi Premier remains a better and less expensive alternative to the Prestige.
 And this holds true even with the Premier’s upcoming changes.

-May 2020 might be a great time to acquire the Citi Prestige because of the expanded travel credit.
-But be sure that you will have enough upcoming expenses to justify a $245 “net annual fee”.
+2021 might be a good time to acquire the Citi Prestige because of the expanded travel credit.
+But be sure that you will have enough upcoming expenses to justify a $245 “net” annual fee.